cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 To identify the USB, we should know where USB device info lives in Windows.
 In this case, I use the available source type `WinRegistry` or Window registry logs and search `FriendlyName` keys where windows stores connected hardware data.
 In Splunk, the `FriendlyName` field from the Windows registry is used to translate cryptic hardware identifiers into human-readable USB device names.

-The following spl query I used:
+The following SPL query I used:

 ```
 index=botsv1 host=we8105desk sourcetype=WinRegistry earliest="08/24/2016:00:00:00" latest="08/25/2016:00:00:00" Friendlyname